 (Unless you’re reading this on LJ or a feed reader – as this post is MASSIVE and I have no way of snipping it and sparing your boredom, for this once I’m going to force you to click through to the blog itself.
 Aw, c’mon…)View Post

 I’m so glad to see the back of this week.
-It’s been a strange one, and I sense that things are only going to get stranger.
-Four things that did make me smile today: fairy…View Post
+It’s been a strange one, more about and I sense that things are only going to get stranger.
+Four things that did make me smile…View Post

-In honour of (my pitiful attempt at) NaNoWriMo, this week I’m presenting you with my “favourite songs” going by play count on iTunes in lieu of a theme.
-In this post you’ll find out that…View Post
+In honour of (my pitiful attempt at) NaNoWriMo, discount this week I’m presenting you with my “favourite songs” going by play count on iTunes in lieu of a theme.
+In this post you’ll find out…View Post